openownership/bodspipelines/README.md

 The bodspipelines/pipelines directory contains a directory for each pipeline the library supports (e.g. GLEIF).
-Adding a new pipeline to the library requires adding a new directory, with the pipeline name, in the the bodspipelines/pipelines directory.
+Adding a new pipeline to the library requires adding a new directory, with the pipeline name, in the bodspipelines/pipelines directory.